-Information on Fourth Drunk Driving Charges in Florida
+Information Overview on Fourth DUI in Florida

-You may be charged with a fourth or subsequent DUI if you have been convicted of any three or more similar offenses in other states, even if this is the first DUI you have been charged with in Florida.
+You may be charged with a fourth or subsequent DUI if you have been convicted of any three or more similar offenses in other states, even if this is the first DUI you have been charged with in the state of Florida.
 Under Florida Statute § 316.193, previous convictions outside Florida for “driving under the influence,” “driving while intoxicated,” “driving with an unlawful breath-alcohol level,” “driving with an unlawful blood-alcohol level,” “driving while ability impaired by alcohol,” or any other similar alcohol-related or drug-related driving offenses all qualify as “previous convictions” in Florida.

 In Florida, you can be arrested for DUI under two different circumstances:

-- if you are in actual physical control of a vehicle with your normal faculties impaired by alcohol, inhalants, or controlled substances (for example: Oxycodone, Xanax, marijuana, or cocaine), or
+- if you are in actual physical control of a vehicle with your normal faculties impaired by alcohol, inhalants, or controlled substances (for example Oxycodone, Xanax, marijuana, or cocaine), or

 - if you are in actual physical control of a vehicle and have a blood or breath alcohol concentration (BAC) of .08 or higher – this is known as a “per se” DUI.